Surdano/ERC20Token_Crowdsale/README.md

 ## Visualizations

-Contract Deployment:

-First Purchase:

-Second Purchase:

-KaseiCoin in Metamask Wallet:
+View the following executions in the Visualization folder: Contract Deployment, First Purchase, Second Purchase, Viewing KaseiCoin in Metamask Wallet